Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Experiments

-\textbf{Necessity of Recursive Design and Upper Bound} To validate the necessity of our recursive design, we experimented on the number of RA blocks as shown in Table~\ref{tab:num_layer}.
-The number of RA blocks means the number of multi-modal interactions executed within the SEN. The more multi-modal interactions, the higher the task results can be obtained.
-By conducting deeper multi-modal interactions, the model can better explore multimodal information and enhance its robustness. \textit{We also validate the potential upper bound of the RA block number. } As shown in Table~\ref{tab:num_layer}, the performance tends to converge when the number of RA blocks increases to 3.
-The reason is that, a super neuron in our SEN refers to an encoder, e.g., 32 attention blocks for ViT-H/14\cite{vit,openclip}.
-Hence, 3 RA Blocks equate to a network depth of 96 attention blocks, which is sufficient to achieve deeper multi-modal interaction.
-Adding more RA Blocks may bring overfitting and more inference time.
-Hence, we choose the setting of 3 RA blocks.
+To validate the necessity of our recursive design, we analyze the impact of the number of RA blocks (recursive steps $K$) as shown in Table~\ref{tab:num_layer}.
+Each RA block represents a round of multimodal interaction.
+The results demonstrate a clear trend: deepening the multimodal interaction enables the model to better explore cross-modal contexts, thereby enhancing robustness and task performance. \textit{We further investigate the saturation point of this recursive depth.} As shown in Table~\ref{tab:num_layer}, performance tends to converge when the number of RA blocks reaches $K=3$.
+This can be explained by the \textbf{effective depth} of our architecture.
+Since each recursive step in SEN re-utilizes the entire foundation encoder (e.g., the 32-layer ViT-H/14~\cite{vit,clip}), a setting of 3 RA Blocks is mathematically equivalent to traversing a network depth of $3 \times 32 = 96$ attention blocks.
+This depth is sufficient to encode deep multimodal interactions.
+Increasing $K$ further ($K>3$) yields diminishing returns and introduces risks of overfitting and increased inference latency.
+Therefore, we adopt 3 RA blocks as the optimal configuration.

-\textbf{Knowledge Integrating:} In order to explore the most efficient way to integrate the extracted knowledge, we performed an ablation shown in Table~\ref{prompt preprocess}.
-We experimented with five distinct methods of knowledge integration: Add, Attention, MoE, Concat, and Average(Avg).
-The performance of the Concat method is quite similar to that of the Avg method, and both have achieved relatively good results.
-Considering the comprehensive performance across all tasks and metrics, we ultimately chose the Average method (Avg) due to its outstanding and consistent performance, which indicated its superiority in knowledge integration compared to the other methods.